Radiated1cy/Evolved/README.md

 #
 ### <center></center>
 ### <center>Features</center>
-- Trade - setup shops and trade with villagers or other people.
+- Create Mod - build incredible technology with create.
 - Build - build incredible structures with the huge selection of new building blocks, including verticle slabs.
 - Decoration - simple furniture block and decoration blocks to choose from.
 - Sleeping bags - lets you sleep without setting spawn.